HL7/fhir/guides/daf2/pages/_includes/daf-core-vitalsigns-summary.md

     -   a fixed `Observation.code.coding.system`=“http://loinc.org”
     -   a LOINC code in `Observation.code.coding.code` which has an [extensible](http://hl7-fhir.github.io/terminologies.html#extensible) binding to:
          -   [Vital Signs] value set.

+1. One patient in `Observation.subject`
+1. A date and time in `effectiveDateTime` or `effectivePeriod`
 1. Either one `Observation.valueQuantity` or, if there is no value, one code in `Observation.DataAbsentReason`
     -   Each Observation.valueQuantity must have:
         -   One numeric value in `Observation.valueQuantity.value`